durrantlab/POVME/docs/mono-docs.md

 # Monolith documentation

+!!! danger
+    This documentation is directly from an old version of POVME.
+    Use at your own discretion!

 ## 2. Align a PDB-formatted trajectory

 POVME accepts a multi-frame PDB (Protein Data Bank) file as input.
 The